Jaimin-Bhagat/Jaimin-Bhagat/README.md

   ‣ Exploring Machine Learning with [tensor flow](https://www.tensorflow.org/).

-  ‣ Working on a web application project which includes authentication, post submission, and responsive design,
+  ‣ Working on a web application project using MERN STACK which includes authentication, post submission, and responsive design,
     ensuring accessibility and security.

 💻 Tech Stacks: